 The information contained in this chapter is presented to fulfill the requirements of the 1997 Everglades Oversight Act (Chapter 97-258, Laws of Florida) as they relate to the reporting of financial information for Everglades restoration.
-The 1994 Everglades Forever Act (EFA) and the 2003 amended EFA require the South Florida Water Management District (SFWMD or District) to annually provide a comparison of actual versus projected revenues and a projection of costs and revenues over the successive five-year period (Figures 13-1 through 13-4).
+Figures 13-1 and 13-2 show EFA projected revenue and expenditures from project inception through September 30, 2016.
+The 1994 Everglades Forever Act (EFA) [Section 373.4592, Florida Statutes (F.S.)] with its 2003 amendments requires the South Florida Water Management District (SFWMD or District) to provide, annually, a comparison of actual versus projected revenues and a projection of costs and revenues over the successive five-year period (Figures 13-3 and 13-4).